-Perhaps we can use the height of solar flares to estimate gas pressures, and the return curve to estimate the sun's gravity.
-Also, is the sun brighter on the antarctic side of the plane of the solar system?
+Is the sun brighter on the antarctic side of the plane of the solar system?
 Is there a secondary gravity effect on the sun's out gassing like on earth?

 Outgassing is another power curve

 On all bodies in space, outgassing seems to start out with a high initial rate, a "short spike", followed by a "long tail" that trails off for eons.
 It is worth pondering that this was probably the case with both our star and our planet.